 This need-based scholarship was established by Julia Wasserman, '88.

 Jane L. and Robert J. Katz Scholarship

 This scholarship provides funds for Mailman School students who demonstrate financial need.

-The Latinx Fellowship Program is designed to support the development of early-career public health professionals committed to addressing the increasing health disparities faced by a growing Latinx population in the United States.
-One fellowship is offered each year to a student pursuing their Masters of Public Health (MPH) in the Heilbrunn Department of Population and Family Health.
+The Latino Community Health Fellowship Program is designed to support the development of early-career public health professionals committed to addressing the increasing health disparities faced by a growing Latino population in the United States.
+One fellowship will be offered each year to a student pursuing their Masters of Public Health (MPH) in the Heilbrunn Department of Population and Family Health (HDPFH).

-- Apply for the 2022 Latinx Fellowship Program (pdf)
+- Apply for the 2023 Latino Community Health Fellowship